 Darren Shaw’s yearly survey of the local SEO brain-trust concluded that GMB signals are up – way up in fact.
-They credited GMB signals with 25% of the overall local ranking factor pie, that’s a skyward increase of 32% compared to the previous survey.
+They credited GMB signals with 33% of the overall local ranking factor pie, that’s a skyward increase compared to the previous survey which was already way up.
 Why is Google My Business so darn valuable you ask?
 Good question.

 As part of Google’s quest to own the user’s attention and keep them on Google as much as possible they’ve made some changes to the features in your GMB listing.